Section 1 (main route): Lucerne to Flüelen by boat

 You will pass the Tell's Chapel on your left.
 It marks the place where, according to the legend, historical figure Wilhelm Tell escaped from the boat of the Austrian bailiff Gessler.
 His escape allowed him to kill Gessler a bit later.
 That paved the way to the formation of the Swiss Confederation on August 1, 1291.
 This happened at Rütli, a meadow on the opposite side of the lake.
 August 1 is still the Swiss national holiday.

 Nearly 3 hours after departing from Lucerne, you will reach the village of Flüelen.

 Section 2 (main route): Flüelen to Göschenen by train

 The boat trip has come to an end.
 After an easy 3 minute walk to the station, your journey continues by train.
-The next two hours will be full of mountain scenery and impressive railway engineering of the famous Gotthard railway.
+The next 2.5 hours will be full of mountain scenery and impressive railway engineering of the famous Gotthard railway.

 This second section of the Gotthard Panorama Express route runs through the valley of the river Reuss.
 The valley floor is relatively wide in the beginning, but once you have reached the village of Amsteg, it is very narrow.
 It's interesting to see how the river, railroad, express way and local road all fit into the little available space.